On the stability of utilitarian aggregation: Approximate utilitarian aggregation

-Now consider the case of Example \ref{example SEU 2}, where the more general set of consequences $C$ contains at least one pair of strictly and unanimously ranked elements.
+Now consider the case of Example \ref{example SEU 2}, where the more general set of consequences $C$ contains at least one pair of elements that are strictly and unanimously ranked.
 The set of states, $S$, is not assumed to be finite, and each prior is a non-atomic probability measure.
 Recall that in this framework, two important subsets of the set of alternatives give rise to distinct settings with vN-M utilities.
-One such subset is the set of all lotteries, that is, the set of all acts $f$ that induce a common finitely-supported probability distribution $p$ on the set $C$ of consequences.
+One such subset is the set of all lotteries, that is, the set of all acts $f$ that induce a common finitely supported probability distribution $p$ on the set $C$ of consequences.
 In this context, our version of the Semistrong Pareto condition, when restricted to the domain $\mathcal{L}(C)$ of such lotteries, corresponds to a version of the Lottery Pareto axiom introduced by \cite{gilboa2004}.

-\begin{definition}[$\epsilon$-Lottery Pareto] We say that the pair $(u_{0},\U)$ satisfies the $\epsilon$-Lottery Pareto axiom when for all $p,q\in\mathcal L(C)$: if $u(p)\geq u(q)$ for all $u\in \U$, then $u_{0}(p)\geq u_{0}(q)-\epsilon$. \end{definition}
+\begin{definition}[$\epsilon$-Lottery Pareto] We say that the pair $(u_{0},\U)$ satisfies the $\epsilon$-Lottery Pareto axiom when for all $p,q\in\mathcal L(C)$: if $u_{i}(p)\geq u_{i}(q)$ for all $i=1,\dots,N$, then $u_{0}(p)\geq u_{0}(q)-\epsilon$. \end{definition}

-As in the original condition, our $\epsilon$-Lottery Pareto principle applies to situations where the individuals and the DM agree on the likelihood of the events.
-It can thus be viewed as the $\epsilon$-Semistrong Pareto condition applied to the subset $\mathcal L(C)$ of lotteries within the broader domain of Savage acts mentioned in Example \ref{example SEU 2}.
+As in the original condition, our $\epsilon$-Lottery Pareto principle applies to situations where the individuals and the DM agree on the likelihoods of the events.
+It can thus be viewed as the $\epsilon$-Semistrong Pareto condition restricted to the subset $\mathcal L(C)$ of lotteries within the broader domain of Savage acts mentioned in Example \ref{example SEU 2}.